Midgeo Tablet

 Q. Can I take metoprolol with Midgeo Tablet?

 Using Midgeo Tablet and metoprolol together can make your heart rate considerably slow.
 Hence, you need to be careful while using both together.
-If you experience slow pulse, dizziness and fainting, inform your doctor as the dose of these medicines may need to be modified.
+If you experience slow pulse, dizziness, and fainting, inform your doctor as the dose of these medicines may need to be modified.

-Content on this page was last updated on 29 November, 2023, by Dr. Varun Gupta (MD Pharmacology)
+Content on this page was last updated on 21 April, 2025, by Dr. Mekhala Chandra (MD, MBBS)